1. The FEMA 50% Rule: Can You Rebuild?

 60% of $315,796 = $189,477.60

-Since $129,300 is under the maximum of $189,477.60, the property would qualify for the permit.
-However, it’s crucial to confirm with your local municipality how they measure FEMA rules, as these calculations can vary by location.
+Since $129,300 is under the $189,477.60 limit, the property would qualify for the permit.
+Always confirm calculations with your local municipality.

 2. Financial Considerations: Rebuilding vs. New Construction

 Costs will play a major role in your decision.
-Although repairs might seem cheaper initially, the long-term costs of bringing an older home up to modern standards could outweigh the benefits.
+While repairs might seem cheaper upfront, the long-term costs of bringing an older home up to code can outweigh the benefits.
+Each case is unique, but consider:

 - Land value